maronl/credits-coins/README.md

 - implement plugin credits-coins-recharge allow user to buy credits. actually create a bridge with paypal payments. make it extendible with other methods of payment
 - selenium server used during test how is installed? composer? in git?
 - manage update DB schema for plugin updates
+- create a package with composer for dependencies ?

 == Hard Working on :) ==